zhangfisher/fastevent/docs/en/guide/use/pipes/queue.md

 ```

 :::warning Note
-The `onEnter` callback is generally used to reprocess the queue, such as sorting, grouping, etc.
+The `onPush` callback is generally used to reprocess the queue, such as sorting, grouping, etc.
 :::

 ## Discarding Messages